Tigers vs. Braves Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves' Charlie Morton (5-6) will make his 13th start of the season.
+- The Braves will hand the ball to Spencer Strider (6-2) for his 14th start of the season.

-- In 12 starts this season, he's earned a quality start in six of them.
+- In 13 starts this season, he's earned a quality start in seven of them.

-- Morton has 11 starts of five or more innings this season in 12 chances.
-He averages 5.8 innings per outing.
+- Strider has started 13 games this season, and he's lasted five or more innings 12 times.
+He averages 5.6 innings per appearance.

-- He has one appearance this season with zero earned runs allowed out of his 12 chances this season.
+- He has made 13 appearances and finished three of them without allowing an earned run.

 |Opponent